- COVID-19 Resource Section

 I don’t know how to cope with my friend/family member who has a mental illness.
 Can NAMI help me?

-NAMI offers education programs and support groups that can assist persons experiencing mental illness and their family members through the recovery process.
+NAMI offers free education programs and support groups that can assist persons experiencing mental illness and their family members and loved ones through the recovery process.
 Your local NAMI Affiliate can provide more information.
-NAMI affiliate groups are comprised of consumers and family members who may know of resources in your area to help you cope.
-Use the NAMI Virginia website to locate affiliates.
+NAMI affiliate groups are comprised of peer and may know resources in your area to help you cope.
+Click on the Find Your Local Affiliate section at the top of our website to see all of ours throughout the state.

 I would like to receive a large quantity of NAMI brochures.
 How can I get those?